Atlanta Personal Injury Lawyer Offers Five Important Swimming Pool Safety Tips

 - Learn CPR.
 Whether you are a pool owner or not, you should learn CPR.
 The quicker CPR is administered to a drowning victim, the better his or her chances are of recovering.

-If your child has been injured in an Atlanta swimming accident, it is important that you seek out medical attention right away.
+If your child has been injured in a swimming accident, it is important that you seek out medical attention right away.
 He or she may have suffered brain trauma that is not immediately apparent.
 It is also advisable to discuss your legal rights and options with an experienced Atlanta child injury lawyer like Wayne Grant who can help protect your legal rights and options.
 The legal team at The Law Offices of Wayne Grant, P.C. can be reached at (404) 995-3955.